| +Home | Museum | Wanted | Specs | Previous | Next |

 by this odd looking digit with both 7 and 9 lit simultaneously.
 The [=] key

-is then pressed, and the product is calculated and displayed.
-This method of
+is then pressed, and the product is correctly calculated and displayed.

-Integrated Circuit-based Brother Calther 412.
-Division on the Compet 20 operates much more conventionally, with the
+Division on the Compet 20 operates as expected, also with an indicator

-added twist of an indicator light in the [÷] keycap like on the [X] key
+in the [÷] key cap like on the [X] key

 that lights up when the dividend has been entered and the machine